June 18, 2025, 9:23 am | Read time: 4 minutes

 To avoid plant diseases of any kind, the right location and good care are essential.
 Cucumbers should be placed in a sunny, warm, and wind-protected spot.
 Cucumbers–as well as other vegetable plants–should always be watered at the roots and not over the leaves.

-Additionally, ensure that the plants are placed in the bed with sufficient distance from each other.
-Choosing resistant varieties also helps preventatively.
-Usually, seed packets indicate good resistance to certain diseases.
+Additionally, make sure to plant the plants with sufficient distance from each other in the bed.
+Choosing resistant varieties also has a preventive effect.
+Usually, the seed packets contain a note on good resistance to certain diseases.

 Tip: Mildew is particularly common in plants from the gourd family, which includes cucumbers.
 Pumpkins, zucchinis, and melons should therefore not be planted in close proximity to each other to avoid infection chains.

-An infection with mildew can cause cucumber plants to die.
-However, if the infection is detected in time, the fruits can usually still be consumed–as noted by the Federal Environment Agency.
-It is important that the cucumbers are thoroughly cleaned beforehand.
+An infection with mildew can cause cucumber plants to wither.
+However, if the infection is detected in time, the fruits can usually still be consumed–as noted by the German Environment Agency.
+It is important to thoroughly clean the fruits before consumption.